BingHawk/SE4GI_project/README.md

     npm install

 this will install all dependancies listed in the project.
-See below.
+See below for list of dependancies.

 ## Full list of dependancies: